lihsinhuei/spacestation/README.md

 Check the live web [here](https://lihsinhuei.github.io/spacestation/)!

-# What are used in this tiny project:
+# What are used in this project:
 - ReactJS/Create React App
 - HTML
 - CSS/CSS grid